One Hundred Years of Solitude (TV series): Casting

 The cast was chosen through an open casting call in 2022.
-The casting team saw over 10,000 candidates for the 25 main roles.
-Only 30% of the cast are professional actors.
+The casting team saw more than 10,000 candidates for the 25 main roles.
+Only 30% of the cast were professional actors.
 In addition to the main cast, 20,000 extras were selected.
 The cast was partially leaked on 26 April 2023.

 Filming

+The fictional town of Macondo was constructed near Alvarado, Tolima.

 Principal photography on the first part of the series took place from May to December 2023.
-The series was filmed entirely in Colombia, in La Guajira, Magdalena, Cesar, Cundinamarca, and Tolima.
-The fictional town of Macondo was built near Alvarado by 1,100 workers.
+The series was filmed entirely in Colombia, specifically in the departments of La Guajira, Magdalena, Cesar, Cundinamarca, and Tolima.
+The fictional town of Macondo was built near Alvarado, Tolima, by 1,100 workers.
 Four versions of the town were built to depict the passage of time.
 The producers purchased furniture from local antique stores and had fabrics and artifacts made by local artisans for the sets.
 Filming required a crew of nearly 600 people, all from Colombia.
-Netflix reported that series' production generated 225 billion COP ($51.8 million USD) for Colombia's economy.
+Netflix reported that the production of the series generated 225 billion COP ($51.8 million USD) for Colombia's economy.

 Production on the second part of the series began in February 2025.